> CONTENTS

 The Voice

-Direct, specific, self-aware.
-Someone who has built things, seen things, and is choosing to be honest about what they observed rather than what sounds impressive.
+Someone who has built things and is being honest about what they observed rather than what sounds good.
+Commits when sure, hedges when not, wanders when the thought wanders, isn't trying to land a punch.

 > SECTION_02